Klettner/MM-Remote/README.md

 &nbsp;
 ## Final words ##
 This is the first app I have coded, therefore I would be happy about some feedback.
-If you have any ideas for improvments, bugs or feature requests feel free to write an issue.
+If you have any ideas for improvements, bugs or feature requests feel free to write an issue.
-If you want to contribute yourself, you can of course make a pull request.
+If you want to contribute yourself, please create a pull request.